 But here’s the important ingredient that added an extra layer of magic for your imagination: for a lot of these games, there was no story.
 They didn’t tell you why you were doing any of your death-defying missions.
 Mario started out on his very long journey without any backstory, without any cut scenes, without any character development.
 You’re in “world 1-1”, you have 3 lives left, go.
 Your only hint about motivation was a mushroom-baby thing occasionally telling you a princess is in another castle.
 Whatever.
 You had the important elements – Mario, who could walk and jump – and you filled in those minor story details.
 Digital imagination sugar.

 It was a kind of understated, tastefully minimalist style.
 Granted, it was a limitation forced on the designers by the technology, but then again, “absence of limitations is the enemy of art.”
 Other games worked well with that minimalism.
 The fond memories I have of the NES Metroid was how much story and atmosphere I filled in myself while the game provided the bare minimum.
-Back then, with my then still healthy imagination racing at full gear, I was going through the caverns exterminating alien termites for the above-ground lunar colony, listening to the music, then suddenly I entered a room with one enemy that was slightly bigger than the others.
+Today the game is considered forgettable, but back then, with my then still healthy imagination racing at full gear, I was going through the caverns exterminating alien termites for the above-ground lunar colony, listening to the music, then suddenly I entered a room with one enemy that was slightly bigger than the others.
 I didn’t know who it was or what was so special about it, but the chipper blips of midi tunes suddenly turned into a low, ominous drone.
-That tiny little change instantly told me something serious was going down.
+That tiny little change instantly told me something huge was happening.
 I was fighting Kraid, who by post-Super Metroid standards appeared decidedly unimpressive.
 There wasn’t even a giant warning screen or special gate to break, I just unexpectedly walked in on him like it was another room.
 It made things almost realistic that way, at least compared to the overly dramatic punch-in-the-face warnings you get today that A BOSS IS APPROACHING AND YOU BETTER GET READY NOW ARE YOU READY?
-It’s strange how the imagination can be helped with that little grounding in reality.

 In the first Megaman game for instance, there was nothing to tell you what you were doing or why, you just knew you had a gun and everything else was trying to kill you.
 But you could pick up hints about what was happening by certain clues.
 The background in one of the Dr. Wily stages showed that you were invading the bad guy’s base through some type of sewer pipe like a commando, for instance, and that once you beat this white-haired scientist guy, he begged for mercy, so you didn’t kill him.
 This suggestion of a story was given to you subtly but quickly, keeping with the game’s fast pace.
 A lot of it was still a mystery, but the mystery was tantalizing because you were so invested by then.

 Fast forward to Megaman X4 and beyond, and you’re getting told exactly why you’re doing every single mission, plus you’re given a backstory for every single boss, in several paragraphs of detail.
-This, I can only imagine, to add sophistication (“extra complexity”) to the story, layers and layers of maturity to character development (because what I really want when playing a video game is to be reading The Iliad), and all the other checkboxes from our English Lit textbooks because simplicity is kid stuff and kid stuff is for losers.
-No need to bring your imagination for this Megaman: that story is being fed to you with tweezers and any notion of mystery is being dumped out like those old comic books your mom kept telling you to get rid of.
+This, I can only imagine, to add sophistication (“extra complexity”) to the story, layers and layers of maturity to character development (because what I really want when playing a video game is to be reading The Iliad), and all the other checkboxes from our textbook chapters on what all good stories must include because simplicity is kid stuff and kid stuff is for losers.
+No need to bring your imagination for this Megaman: that story is being fed to you with tweezers.

 Why am I so bothered by that?
-Because video games have certain unique aspects that other media can’t offer – but when you keep pushing in this direction, you lose them.
+Because video games have certain unique aspects that other media can’t offer, and when you keep pushing in this direction, you lose them.
 In Super Metroid, Samus responds perfectly and naturally to your controller and she doesn’t have any lines to deliver or opinions to share.
 Your relationship is one way only, which makes the character a 100% extension of yourself.
 Your brain sends signals to move not just yourself now, but her.
 You *are* Samus.
 Whatever event happens next in the game, no matter who you are or what culture you come from, you can relate perfectly to it – because it’s happening to ‘you’.
 Getting everyone in the world to relate perfectly to your character isn’t easy to do.
 Thus at the end, when *spoiler* your baby metroid sacrifices itself to save you, guess what.
 There’s no “uh-oh I wonder how that’ll affect her” or “I wonder if there’s a cutscene coming to show what she does“, because there is no ‘her’.
 There’s only ‘you’.
-And ‘you’ are now flipping out.
+And ‘you’ are now going ballistic and getting ready to slaughter the monster that did this.
 The master storytellers behind the game know this: your suit suddenly rockets to obscene power levels so you can beat the living snot out of Mother Brain.
 They’ve moved beyond controlling a character in a script to controlling you, all by keeping things simple.
 No cutscene, nothing getting in the way, nothing to take you out of the experience.
 It’s all you the whole time.
 That story happened to ‘you’.
 That’s using the video game medium to its fullest.